 The register also contains information about the recipient's target group i.e. physical impairment, cognitive impairment or mental illness.
 The individual service may be given on the basis of several different target groups.

 In the StatBank, data is presented as the number of recipients or the number of full-time services.
 Full-time services are calculated either per quarter or per year.
 As an example, if a service has been provided for 2 out of 3 months in a quarter it will count as 0.67 full-time services in that quarter.
 If a service has been provided for 2 months in a year, it will count as 0.17 full-time services in that year.

-The selected types of services refer to sections of the Social Services Act. the Ministry of Social Affairs and the Interior has decided which types of services should be reported to the statistics of disability and marginalized adults.
+The selected types of services refer to sections of the Social Services Act. the Ministry of Social Affairs has decided which types of services should be reported to the statistics of disability and marginalized adults.
 Target groups are derived from the Adult Assessment Method (VUM).
 VUM is a method and a set of concepts developed for assessment in the area of disability and marginalization.

 Not relevant for these statistics.